 I’ve been doing freelance copyediting in various forms for years now.
-Editor Brain, which is was I call the jerk part of me that irrationally assigned itself Guardian of the Oxford Comma, can’t help it.
+Editor Brain, which is was I call the jerk part of me that has irrationally assigned itself Guardian of the Oxford Comma, can’t help it.
 I once replied to a Craigslist job post to tell them that their spelling was atrocious and they should try again.
-(I was maybe a little bitter about job hunting in those days.)

 I’ve been giving blog posts and resumes and short stories a once-over for friends most of my life, but then I started writing books.
 I made many more writer friends.